-\ A separate paid Adobe Creative Cloud subscription is required for access to Adobe Premiere Pro and other Adobe brand software.
+A separate paid Adobe Creative Cloud subscription is required for access to Adobe Premiere Pro and other Adobe brand software.
 This is independent of paid subscription required for full access to Canon EOS VR Utility software, and EOS VR Plug-in for Adobe Premiere Pro.

-4.1.4 Subscription service
+4.1.5 Subscription service

-A paid for subscription service is needed to convert for export or import videos file that are longer than two minutes to an Equirectangular Projection.
+A paid for subscription service is needed to convert for export or import videos file that are longer than two minutes to an Equirectangular Projection and is required to activate the Image Stabilisation function of the app.